 According to Wish, you shouldn't wait or push your plans out a couple of weeks when it's seemingly more convenient for you.
 Truth is, life will surely happen again, and you want to be sure that you can spend some time together.

-"Set a time now for when you can have a rain check," Wish says.
+now for when you can have a rain check," Wish says.
 "And don't set a date too far into the future.
 Your friend might need to discuss something right away."
 It might not always be this urgent, but you're someone who your bestie holds close.
 It's always possible that she really needs you to talk out life with her and give her some good advice.
+05

 "Treat yo' self" takes a whole new meaning when you're canceling plans with a friend over text.
 After explaining to your bestie why you have to bail, apologizing, and showing some disappointment, you might want to offer to treat her when you do go out on the town.
 Maybe your original plans were to have lunch or hit up a local diner for a plate of home fries late at night.
 Covering the small cost of her coffee will be a nice gesture, especially if she's not taking things all too well.

 In this scenario, however, don't let your friend take advantage of your offer or make you feel unnecessarily bad.
 She shouldn't want to put you down for canceling plans, and you don't want to be left feeling like a terrible person.
 Find the balance between the two, and know that as long as you're being honest and doing the right thing, she should understand.

 Calling your bestie will never go out of style.
 Sometimes, a text just isn't the best form of communication.
 Feelings tend to get lost in translation, and don't even get me started on sarcasm.
 If you need to cancel plans with your friend, be sure to follow up with a phone call in some way.
 This can be a great way to temporarily replace all of those conversations you were going have in person, and it shows that you still care.